Bramley-Village-Society/Bramley-Village-Society.github.io/_events/ploughmans.md

 featured_image: '/images/ploughmans1.jpg'
 ---

-### Saturday 10th September 12:30 - 14:30
+### Date will be an early September Saturday - Venue to be confirmed ###
  The Bramley Village Society holds the Ploughman's Lunch annually as a social event for all residents of the parish.
 All ages are welcome.
-  2014
- This year the lunch is being held in Bramley Mill, courtesy of Camilla and Stuart White.

  Come and meet your fellow Bramley residents whilst enjoying a simple lunch of cheese, pork pie and salad with a glass of locally produced cider, wine or a soft drink.

  If you would like to help us out on the day, please [contact us](/contact).